vovapasko/dmc-front/techdoc.md

 This folder for sharing some common **directives**, **pipes** and **ui**

 #### Directives
-Contains reusable directives for html tags with additional logic
+Contains reuseable directives for html tags with additional logic

 - edit-mode
 	> returns edit mode template